jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 4. In Proof of Stake, a random validator is picked every few blocks.
 This validator is called the Proposer for these blocks.
 The Proposer:
     1. groups one or more transactions together into a block
     2. does any computation required (in the case of smart contracts) and summarizes the result.
-    3. proposes this bundle to the other validators for inclusion at the head of the chain (i.e. add this block to the chain)
+    3. proposes this bundle to the other validators to add to the end of the chain.
 5. Each validator checks if the computation is okay, and decides whether to accept the block.[^multipleblocks].
 6. Once the block is decided, if anyone broke the rules, they are penalized.
 This is called “slashing” and is also encoded as a transaction that validators have to vote on.
 7. From 6, we see that the “truth” in a blockchain is determined by what most of the validators say is the truth.
     1. So, if most of the validators[^most] cheat the same way, consensus can still be achieved.
-And the minor who didn't cheat will be “lying” even if they followed the earlier rules.
+And the minority who didn't cheat will be “lying” even if they followed the earlier rules.
     2. To ensure that the validators don’t collude against the interest of the community[^actors] (e.g. via censorship or by rewriting the rows in the database), anyone should be able to verify the state of the blockchains.
 This is what gives blockchains their ***trustless*** property.
 8. To maximize the key properties of resilience, permissionlessness, and trustlessness, public blockchains must be as decentralized as possible.
 To maximize decentralization, we have to make it easy for people to validate the state of the blockchain themselves.

 > 💡 **Proof of Work is a throttling[^throttling] mechanism**
 > Most of this article talks about Proof of Stake (PoS) blockchains.
 In PoS chains, the block proposers only have to do the work required to build the block.
 Most of the scaling strategies are about reducing this work or getting the validator to do more of it.
 >
-> In a Proof of Work (PoW) blockchain, you need to build the block **AND** solve a puzzle, **which is explicitly designed to be random and difficult.** So PoS is inherently a more scalable system than Proof of Work, but it is a much more complex system with more moving parts.
+> In a Proof of Work (PoW) blockchain, you need to build the block **AND** solve a puzzle, **which is explicitly designed to be random and difficult.** So PoS is inherently a more scalable system than Proof of Work, but it is a much more complex system with more moving parts [^movingparts].
 {: .notice--info}

 ## Why is Scaling in the Spotlight?